polvinc/HEMY/docs/v2/BOM.md

 |36 | 1   | C21   | Spring 8mm OD, 0.8mm Wire, 25mm Free Length  | $1        | https://fr.aliexpress.com/item/1005001408406253.html |

 > ⚠️ **Important Note:** The original SWB-003 shaft coupling is not compatible with any shaft we found, particularly this one.
-Therefore, we designed the printed part A13 to replace the original shaft coupling.
+Therefore, we designed the CNC part A13 (could be printed, not tested) to replace the original shaft coupling.
 Another solution is to grind the shaft to increase the flat surface.

 ---